 So, for now, it’s prudent to eat a moderate amount of fat.
 The American Council of Sports Medicine recommends getting between 20% and 35% of your calorie intake from fats (ADA, 2009), which should work out to about 0.5 to 1.5 g/kg/day (Iraki, 2019).

-Some examples of healthy fats include olive oil, avocado, nuts and seeds, and fatty fish (such as salmon, herring, mackerel, and sardines).
+Some examples of dietary fats include olive oil, avocado, nuts and seeds, and fatty fish (such as salmon, herring, mackerel, and sardines).
 Peanut butter, nut butters, and dairy products (such as cheese, milk, butter, and Greek yogurt) are also sources of fat, but the research is mixed regarding the health effects of these foods (Liu, 2017).